-Under §61.113 (a) and(b) private pilots are limited to non-commercial operations, however I can achieve an equivalent level of safety as achieved by current regulations because my UAS does not carry any pilots or passengers.
-While helpful, a pilots' license will not ensure remote control piloting skills.
-The risks of operating a UAS are far less than the risk levels inherent in the commercial activities outlined in 14 CFR part61,et seq., I requests an exemption from §61.113 Private Pilot Privileges and Limitations.
+I assert that under § 61.113 (a) and (b) private pilots are limited to noncommercial operations, however I can achieve an equivalent level of safety as achieved by current regulations because my UAS does not carry any pilots or passengers.
+Further, I state that, while helpful, a pilot license will not ensure remote control piloting skills.
+I further indicate that the risks of operating a UAS are far less than the risk levels inherent in the commercial activities outlined in 14 CFR part 61, et seq., thus I request an exemption from § 61.113 Private Pilot Privileges and Limitations: Pilot in command.

-Regarding UAS operational training, as stated previously I have five years' experience flying numerous practice flights in remote areas as a hobbyist simulating flights for future commercial use to gain familiarization with the characteristics of his UAS' performance under different temperature and weather conditions.
-I also own and practices on a computerized simulated flights software to maintain adequate skills and response reflex time.
-I'm also aware of a three-day drone training course in Las Vegas Nevada and would gladly attend if required by the FAA.
+Regarding UAS operational training, I state I have flown numerous practice flights in remote areas as a hobbyist simulating flights for future commercial use to gain familiarization with the characteristics of his UAs' performance under different temperature and weather conditions.
+I further state that the practices computerized simulated flights to maintain adequate skills and response reflex time.